tradingstrategy-ai/docs/source/glossary.rst

         Performance metrics need enough live trading data to be available to be calculated.
         Longer the strategy has been trading, more high quality and refined its data get.

+        If live trading data is not available, estimations of the strategy performance can be made based on :term:`backtests <backtest>`.

         See also

         - :term:`Backtest`